California Stimulus History Calculator

 About the California Stimulus History Calculator

 This calculator is a historical reference tool.
 It reconstructs the original GSS I, GSS II, and MCTR rules so you can check what the programs would have paid using the return data from the original filing period.
-It does not create new eligibility and cannot be used to claim a fresh payment today.
+It does not create new eligibility and cannot be used to claim a fresh payment.

 Use this calculator to check the original Golden State Stimulus and Middle Class Tax Refund rules against the filing information from the time those programs were active.
 It is useful for historical verification, recordkeeping, and explaining why a payment was or was not issued under the closed program rules.

-How to Use This Calculator
+How to Use the Inputs

 1. Enter the California AGI from the original filing period you want to check